evaportelance/multilingual-aoa-prediction/README.md

-# multilingual-aoa-prediction
+# Predicting age of acquisition for children’s early vocabulary in five languages using language model surprisal

-This repository contains all the data, code, and analyses presented in Chapter 2 of my dissertation as well as the subsequent paper entitled _Predicting age of acquisition for children’s early vocabulary in five languages using language model surprisal_.
+This repository contains all the data, code, and analyses presented in the paper entitled _Predicting age of acquisition for children’s early vocabulary in five languages using language model surprisal_.

 Please cite the following paper if you choose to use any of the cleaned data, code, or results from this repository:
 ```